DrFKNoble/pc_control_tutorials/pyside6/pyside6.md

 Change the LineEdit widget's name to "lineEditUsername".

-Set the PushButton widget's minimum width to 75.
+Set the PushButton widget's width to 75.
 Change the object's name to "pushButtonGreet".

 ---